-You can use a revocable interest to assign benefits that terminate upon the passage of time or the happening of a certain event.
+One of the creative uses of a revocable interest pertains to assigning benefits that terminate upon the passage of time or the happening of a certain event.

 By Rick Johnson, Actuary